 The process for creating the matching is very simple and it’s the same for either the loose or tight instructions: if you decide that two codes from the different codebooks match, cut-and-paste those Codes and Code Descriptions so that they’re on the same line in the center.
 Note that codes should be matched one-to-one (not one-to-many or many-to-one), which means that if one codebook has more codes than the other, some codes will necessarily be left over for the larger one.

-Here’s a simple example workflow:
+Here’s a simple example workflow.
+We will discuss it both ways: once doing it with the tight criteria and once with the loose criteria.

-You have a spreadsheet of cookbooks 1 and 2 on the side and the blank section in the middle for codes that match.
-You are going to work on both tight and loose criterions.
+Regardless of whether you are following the tight or loose instructions, you begin with a spreadsheet containing Codebooks 1 and 2 on each side and a blank section in the middle, which is where you will put codes that match.

+The way you show which codes match is to cut and paste the corresponding entries from the codebooks 1 and 2 into the blank section.
+Please remember to cut and paste, not copy and paste, and also please remember to cut/paste both the code and it description/notes.

+Here is what the result in this example would look like, using the tight criterion.

-Here only the Mental Health Treatment and Professional Help codes are considered to be tight matches, strictly speaking.
+Using the tight match instructions, only the Mental Health Treatment and Professional Help codes are considered to be a match.
+Remember that according to those instructions, tight matches are what you would expect if two analysts had identified the same basic concept, just expressing it in different ways.

+Reasoning for the choices in this example:

+For Mental Health Treatment and Professional help, it’s clear from the code names and their descriptions that both codebooks are talking about the same basic concept, just phrasing it in different ways.
+The vast majority of items you would code with one of these would also get coded with the other.

+What about Other people made me feel not alone and Support from Friends/Peer relationships?

+This pair fails on tight match because Codebook 2 is rather more specific regarding the relationships that are involved: specifically friends/peers, which is a subset of the broader characterization of people who helped in Codebook 1.

+What about Little Pleasures of life and Anticipation of food?

+Similarly, this pair fails on tight match because Codebook 2 is more specific.
+It is only about food, while Codebook 1’s closest corresponding category includes food as a subset.

+Here is the result one would get using the loose criterion:

 Reasoning:

-Other people made me feel not alone and Support from Friends/Peer relationships

-Fails tight match because Codebook 2 is more specific about

-Could be loose match

-Little Pleasures of life and Anticipation of food

-Fails tight match because Codebook 2 is only about food

-Could be loose match

-Cut and paste the matches from the codebooks 1 and 2 into the blank section.
-Here is the result of the tight criterion, with only one match:

-Here is the result of the loose criterion, with three matches: